mdp-toolkit/mdp-docs/source/install.rst

 ===================================

 On Windows, the installation of the binary distribution is as easy as executing the installer and following the instructions.
-Get the installer `here <http://sourceforge.net/projects/mdp-toolkit>`_.
+Get the installer `here
+<http://sourceforge.net/projects/mdp-toolkit>`_.
+If you run Windows
+Vista or Windows 7, you may need to right-click on the installer and pick *Run as Administrator*.

 Python installers
 =================